MicrosoftDocs/power-platform/power-platform/admin/power-platform-advisor.md

 [This article is prerelease documentation and is subject to change.]

-Power Platform Advisor is your guide to personalized, recommendations to optimize your Power Platform tenant.
+Power Platform Advisor is your guide to personalized recommendations to optimize your Power Platform tenant.
 It analyzes all Managed Environments and the apps in these environments within your Power Platform tenant, and offers solutions to enhance security, reliability, and overall health.

 Currently, Power Platform Advisor is available for all tenant-level admin users.
 These include users with the Power Platform admin role, Dynamics 365 admin role, or a Global admin role within the Power Platform tenant.